Soule Park Golf Course

 $

-In 1962, William F. Bell, son of Billy Bell, the well-known architect and collaborator of George C. Thomas, completed a new golf course in the quaint valley town of Ojai, California, just a mile from Thomas and Bell’s Ojai Valley Inn course.
-The next few decades saw the all-too-common decline of the course: greens shrunk into ovals and playing corridors choked by planted trees.
+In 1962, William F. Bell — son of William P. Bell, the well-known architect and partner to George C. Thomas — completed a new municipal golf course in the quaint valley town of Ojai, California, just a mile from Thomas and Bell’s Ojai Valley Inn course.
+The next few decades saw the all-too-predictable decline of Soule Park: greens shrunk into ovals and playing corridors were choked with newly planted trees.

-Built across a fairly typical southern California landscape, the course plays off of and around a large hill where the clubhouse is situated, through a flattish central basin, and against the mountains that border the southern edge of the property.
-In that central basin runs not one, but two creeks – Thacher and San Antonio.
-They’re an integral part of the routing, with many of the holes playing over and along them.
-They converge around the site of the current first green, running out as a singular river along the front nine.
-In 2005, after the area received more than 15 inches of rain over a two-week span, the rivers flooded and ripped away the banks, washed away bridges, and destroyed greens.
-The golf course was totaled.
+Built on a typical Southern California landscape, the course plays off of and around a large hill where the clubhouse is situated, across a flattish central basin, and against the foothills at the southern edge of the property.
+Through the central basin run two large creeks — Thacher and San Antonio — which converge around the site of the first green and continue as a single river along the front nine.
+The gorges formed by the creeks are integrated into the routing, with several holes playing over and along them.
+In late 2004 and early 2005, after the area received more than 15 inches of rain over a two-week span, the creeks overflowed, reconfiguring their own banks and washing away bridges and greens.
+The golf course was nearly totaled.

 Take Note…

-Local Help.
+Local help.
 Local contractor Tyson York, a former teaching pro at Soule Park, helped build the original golf course.
-His work on the sixth green impressed Hanse so much that he asked him to build the seventh green, as well.
+His work on the sixth green impressed Hanse so much that Hanse asked him to build the seventh green as well.

-More Bunkers.
-Not everyone was a fan of the new golf course when it opened, with some of the older men’s club regulars complaining they couldn’t hit it over some of the new bunkers.
-As a result, a cross bunker on hole 1 was filled in, as was a centerline bunker on 13, and a layup bunker on hole 11 was cut in half.
+Concessions.
+Not everyone was a fan of the redesigned golf course when it reopened.
+Some older men’s club regulars complained they couldn’t hit it over certain bunkers.
+As a result, bunkers in front of the first and third greens were filled in, as was a portion of a cross bunker on No. 11 and a center-line bunker on No. 13.

 {{content-block-course-profile-soule-park-golf-course-001}}